Adeyemi2462/alx-pre_course/0x01-git/README.md

-hello
+hi
-my readme.md is update do want to check it
+my readme.md will soon be available now